RuthHM/Hello-World/README.md

 # Hello-World
 Getting Started...
 My name is Ruth and I'm learning to code!
-Have been interested in a while and am excited for what technology can do to improve healthcare.
+Have been interested in this a while and am excited for what technology can do to improve healthcare.